 What is Vicodin?

+What is Vicodin?
+With the ongoing opioid epidemic, this is a question many people have.
 Vicodin is a brand name for a drug called hydrocodone.
 Vicodin contains hydrocodone bitartrate and acetaminophen.
 There are three forms of Vicodin that are offered.
 They are Vicodin, Vicodin ES, and Vicodin HP.

+Along with wondering what is Vicodin, another common area where people have questions is the potential for a Vicodin overdose.
 Users of Vicodin are exposed to the risks of opioid misuse, abuse, and addiction.
 When not taken properly, or when taken with alcohol, Vicodin can lead to respiratory depression that is life-threatening.
 The medication is in tablet form.
 Vicodin does contain acetaminophen, which when not taken properly, can lead to liver damage.

 Anyone who has accidentally ingested more than 4 grams of acetaminophen in a day, even if they are feeling well, must seek medical treatment right away.